MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

     When you turn on this setting, only the respondents who are in the same organization as the survey creator can respond to the survey.
 Respondents are required to sign in to open the survey.

-- **Anonymize responses**: Specify whether to record respondents' names, or keep them anonymous.<!--Suggested, to help make the discussion of the default setting a bit easier to parse.-->
+- **Anonymize responses**: Specify whether to record respondents' names, or keep them anonymous.

     By default, this setting is turned off and the respondent's name is recorded.

     When you turn on this setting, the respondent's name isn't recorded.
 This is helpful when you want to collect survey responses anonymously.

-- **One response per person**: Specify whether a respondent can submit only one response, or more than one.<!--Suggested, to be parallel.-->
+- **One response per person**: Specify whether a respondent can submit only one response, or more than one.

     By default, this setting is turned off and a respondent can submit more than one response.

     When you turn on this setting, a respondent can submit only one response.
-This setting is disabled when **Only people in my organization can respond**<!--This makes me think that if "only in my org" is on, you can't restrict people to having just one response and they'll always be able to submit multiple responses.
-Is that the case?--> and **Anonymize responses** are turned off.
+This setting is disabled when **Only people in my organization can respond** is turned off and **Anonymize responses** is turned on.

 - **Add respondents as Contacts**: Specify whether the respondent should be added as a contact in Common Data Service.